When I taught second grade, my students and I wrote biographies of each other. My biographer aptly described me thusly:

 Prior to becoming a teacher, I conducted sociological research at Project Zero at the Harvard Graduate School of Education.
 I have a B.A. in anthropology from Harvard University and an M.Ed. from Boston College, where I was a Donovan Urban Teaching Scholar.

-Though I’m a California girl by birth, I currently live in Jamaica Plain, Massachusetts, with my cunicular cat, Tabitha.
+Though I’m a California girl by birth, I currently live in New York City with my cunicular cat, Tabitha.